-To appeal the dismissal, the student must submit a letter to Dean or Program Director within thirty (30) calendar days following the official notification of the academic dismissal letter.
+To appeal the dismissal, the student must submit an Appeal Form to the Academic Appeals Committee within thirty (30) calendar days following the official notification of the academic dismissal letter.
 The letter must include strong reasons why the student was not successful, including any adversity or extenuating circumstances that may have contributed to the students' academic performance and demonstrate that the adversity or circumstance is resolved or will not hinder progress going forward.
-The letter must also include a plan for academic success that has been discussed with and approved by their academic advisor or Program Director/Dean or designee.
-The Dean/Program Director or designee will render a decision and notify the student of their decision within seven (7) calendar days of receiving the written appeal.
-If the Dean/Program Director or designee denies the student's appeal, the student can bring the dispute to the Chief Learning Officer (CLO) or designee.
+The letter must also include a plan for academic success that has been discussed with and approved by their Faculty Advisor or Program Director/Dean or designee.

-A request for appeal of the decision of the Dean/Program Director or designee must be submitted to CLO or designee in writing within five (5) calendar days of when the student is notified of the decision.
-The CLO must render a decision in writing to the student and the Dean/Program Director or designee within seven (7)
+The Academic Appeals Committee will render a decision and notify the student of their decision within seven (7) calendar days of receiving the written appeal.
+If the Academic Appeals Committee denies the student's appeal, the student can bring the dispute to the Chief Learning Officer (CLO) or designee.

-calendar days of receiving it.
+A request for appeal of the decision of the Academic Appeals Committee must be submitted to CLO or designee in writing within five (5) calendar days of when the student is notified of the decision.
+The CLO must render a decision to the student and the Dean/Program Director or designee within seven (7) calendar days of receiving it.
 The CLO may affirm, overturn, or modify the Committee's decision.
 The CLOs decision is final.